Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 ```
 When the *def macroop* block is found,
 it invokes one of *p_macroop_def* function
-depending on the format of macroop block.
+based on the format of macroop block
+(based on the tokens comprising of the def block).
-Because macroop block can be formated in different ways,
+Because macroop block can be formatted in various ways,
 corresponding context free grammar
 exactly matching with a macroop block will be invoked.
 In this case